melbaa/summarize_consumes/README.md

 Player casts Spell.
 ```

-More ambiguity. `'s` works the same way as part of a name or as its own token.
+More ambiguity. `'s` shows up as part of a name or as its own token.
 ```
 4/21 21:01:38.861  Psykhe 's Tea with Sugar heals Psykhe for 1613.
 4/12 20:11:17.188  Psykhe begins to cast Kreeg's Stout Beatdown.